-All securities are either MBS pass-through securities, interest only securities or inverse interest only securities.
-Income on MBS pass-through securities is based on the stated interest rate of the security.
+All securities are either PT MBS securities, IO securities or IIO securities.
+Income on PT MBS securities is based on the stated interest rate of the security.
 Premium or discount present at the date of purchase is not amortized.
-For inverse interest only and interest only securities classified as held for trading, the income is accrued based on the carrying value and the effective yield.
+For IIO and IO securities classified as held for trading, the income is accrued based on the carrying value and the effective yield.
 As cash is received it is first applied to accrued interest and then to reduce the carrying value.
 At each reporting date, the effective yield is adjusted prospectively from the reporting period based on the new estimate of prepayments.
 The new effective yield is calculated based on the carrying value at the end of the previous reporting period, the new prepayment estimates and the contractual terms of the security.
-Changes in fair value during the period are recorded in earnings and reported as fair value adjustment-held for trading securities in the accompanying consolidated statement of operations.
+Changes in fair value during the period are recorded in earnings and reported as (losses) gains on trading securities in the accompanying consolidated statement of operations.